SBI International Transfer: Fees, Rates & Limits 2026

 ❌ Exchange rate includes a markup

-❌ Doesn't support transfers from India (only to India, from overseas)
+❌ Does not currently support transfers from India

 Go to OFX